-- Are there additional/modern ways the U.S. idealizes itself or its actions?
+- Are there current ways the U.S. idealizes itself or its actions?
 What are some you've encountered recently or regularly?
 What ulterior motives do they attempt to hide? - Thinking about your family's experience in the U.S., what has been their/your experiences of oppression or opportunity?
-What do you (or your family) think about this coexistence? - If your family has been here for more than 2 generations, consider if the dynamic between the two might've been different than your current experience.
+What do you (or your family) think about this coexistence? - If your family has been here for more than 2 generations, consider how your ancestors' experience might compare to your your current experience.

-- As people of faith, what do you think should be our response when we identify ulterior motives, and the idealizations being communicated to hide them?
-In what ways have you engaged with this dynamic before? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
+- As people of faith, what do you think should be our response when we identify ulterior motives, and the idealizations used to hide them?
+How have you engaged with this dynamic before? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
 Share about them.
 Pray for one another.

-Resilience Highlight (Optional): ??
+Resilience Highlight (Optional):